isotoma/sceptre/docs/docs/stack_group_config.md

 - [template_key_prefix](#template_key_prefix) _(optional)_
 - [required_version](#required_version) _(optional)_

-Sceptre will only check for and uses the above keys in environment config files, but any others added by the user are made available via `stack_group_confg` attribute on `Stack()`.
+Sceptre will only check for and uses the above keys in StackGroup config files and are directly accessible from Stack().
+Any other keys added by the user are made available via `stack_group_confg` attribute on `Stack()`.

 ### profile